Lucky Opara

 Lucky Onyebuchi Opara (born 9 December 1999) is a Nigerian professional footballer who plays as a left-back for USL League One club Northern Colorado Hailstorm.

 Club career

 Opara began his professional career in Latvia with Spartaks Jūrmala, before joining FC Lugano on loan on 22 January 2021.
 Opara made his professional debut with FC Lugano in a 3-0 Swiss Super League win over FC Sion on 4 March 2021.

-On 13 July 2021, he joined Oulu in Finland on loan.
+On 13 July 2021, he joined AC Oulu in Finland on loan.

 On 2 February 2023, Opara signed with USL League One side Northern Colorado Hailstorm.

+On 21 February 2025, Opara signed with USL League One team Spokane Velocity.